-Of their other sons; William Bourchier became Baron Fitzwarin in right of his wife and Sir John Bourchier who was created Baron Berners following his marriage to Margery Berners and was Constable of Windsor Castle in the 1460s.
+Of their other sons; William Bourchier became Baron Fitzwarin in right of his wife and Sir John Bourchier was created Baron Berners following his marriage to Margery Berners.
+He was Constable of Windsor Castle in the 1460s.
 Anne and William’s only daughter, Eleanor Bourchier, married John de Mowbray, 3rd Duke of Norfolk, and was the mother of another John, the 4th Duke.

 Although they seem to have been on opposing sides of the political spectrum, Humphrey Stafford remained close to his mother and his Bourchier half-siblings.

 Anne was widowed for a third and final time when William died at Troyes in 1420.
 His body was sent back to England for burial at Llanthony Priory in Gloucestershire.
 Anne had an enduring friendship with the Prior, John Wyche, and corresponded with him in both French and English.